 Understanding Trademark and Copyright Law

 The slideshow below will explain how Teespring works to protect intellectual property such as trademarks and copyrighted designs as well as the Teespring Priority Policy which helps our users protect their designs from being copied by other sellers on the platform.
-Sellers who violate design regulations may have their account or campaigns suspended, so it’s important to understand trademark and copyright laws as well as how to avoid copying other seller’s designs.
+Sellers who violate design regulations may have their account or listings suspended, so it’s important to understand trademark and copyright laws as well as how to avoid copying other seller’s designs.

 You can learn more about trademark and copyright using the following resources: